baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part2dbt.md

   target: dev
 ```

-Notice few things :
+Notice a few things :

 - You can get a development and a production environment, or even more.
 Here, in the target, **we ONLY interact with dev**.
 - You can differenciate the schemas used if you want to.
 We did it there, with the same database server BUT two schemas.
 - SSL mode is required for OVHcloud databases services, but not if you are running PostgreSQL locally.
 - 1 thread means no tasks parralelization.
-Default is 4. it mean dbt will run 4 jobs in parralel.
+Default is 4. it mean dbt will run 4 jobs in parallel.
 If you put it to 1, it will wait to end the first tasks to start a new one.

-> A best practice is to fully separate development and production environnment.
+> A best practice is to fully separate development and production environment.
 First to avoid human mistakes such as data deletion, but also to isolate compute resources.
 Having an splitted dev platform will allow you to run intensive queries without being scared to "disturb" production performances.

 Save this configuration and close this `profile.yml` file.